marialma/covid-19-messaging/what_we_know_en.md

 We don't know much yet about how long the virus can stay airborne for, and how infectious it is while airborne.
 Droplets are usually heavier and fall to the ground quickly, and have a shorter range that they can travel (because they're heavier).
 If you want to be extra paranoid, keeping a distance of like 3-6 feet between you and the person you're with is a generally safe rule.

-Emphasizing again, if you touch a surface that has the virus on it, and then touch your face, you might have just just given yourself the virus. **Wash your hands!!
+Emphasizing again, if you touch a surface that has the virus on it, and then touch your face, you might have just given yourself the virus. **Wash your hands!!
 Don't touch your face!!**

 ## Can recovered people transmit the disease?
 We know that people can test positive for some time after they've fully recovered.
 However, we don't actually know if this means that they are infectious.
 Because the current test is a PCR test, it only tells us if that person has virus fragments in them.
 We don't know if those virus fragments can infect anyone else or not.